jackiewoodall/twb/the_way_beyond.md

 continues well beyond where we are now.
 Fox argues for a creation- centered Christian spirituality, as opposed to the dominant fall-redemption approach.
-Swami Prabhavananda discusses the Sermon on the Mount from a Hindu/ yogic point of view.
+Swami Prabhavananda discusses the Sermon on the Mount from a Hindu/yogic point of view.

 </div>